PrefectHQ/prefect/docs/guides/prefect-deploy.md

     access_token: "{{ get-access-token.stdout }}"
 ```

 You can also run custom steps by packaging them.
-In the example below, `retrieve_secrets` is a custom python module that has been packaged into the default working directory of a docker image (which is /opt/prefect by default). `main` is the function entry point, which returns an access token (e.g. `return {"access_token": access_token}`) like the preceding example, but utilizing the Azure Python SDK for retrieval.
+In the example below, `retrieve_secrets` is a custom python module that has been packaged into the default working directory of a Docker image (which is /opt/prefect by default).
+`main` is the function entry point, which returns an access token (e.g. `return {"access_token": access_token}`) like the preceding example, but utilizing the Azure Python SDK for retrieval.

 ```yaml
 - retrieve_secrets.main: